 - Section 5.
-The Illinois Income Tax Act is amended by changing Sections 304, 601, and 701 as follows: - 6 (35 ILCS 5/304) (from Ch.
+The Illinois Income Tax Act is amended by changing Section 304 as follows: - 6 (35 ILCS 5/304) (from Ch.
 120, par.
 3-304) - 7 Sec.
-304. Business income of persons other than residents. - (a) In general.
-The business income of a person other than a resident shall be allocated to this State if such person's business income is derived solely from this State.
-If a person other than a resident derives business income from this State and one or more other states, then, for tax years ending on or before December 30, 1998, and except as otherwise provided by this Section, such person's business income shall apportioned to this State by multiplying the income by a fraction, the numerator of which is the sum of the property factor (if any), the payroll factor (if any) and 200% of the sales factor (if any), and the denominator of which is 4 reduced by the number of factors other than the sales factor which have a denominator of zero and by an additional 2 if the sales factor has a denominator of zero.
-For tax years ending on or after December 31, 1998, and except as otherwise provided by this Section, persons other than residents who derive business income from this State and one or more other states shall compute their apportionment factor by weighting their property, payroll, and sales factors as provided in subsection (h) of this Section.
+304. Business income of persons other than residents. - 8 (a) In general.
+The business income of a person other than 9 a resident shall be allocated to this State if such person's business income is derived solely from this State.
+If a person 10 other than a resident derives business income from this State 11 12 and one or more other states, then, for tax years ending on or 13 before December 30, 1998, and except as otherwise provided by 14 this Section, such person's business income shall be apportioned to this State by multiplying the income by a 15 16 fraction, the numerator of which is the sum of the property 17 factor (if any), the payroll factor (if any) and 200% of the sales factor (if any), and the denominator of which is 4 18 19 reduced by the number of factors other than the sales factor 20 which have a denominator of zero and by an additional 2 if the 21 sales factor has a denominator of zero.
+For tax years ending on 22 or after December 31, 1998, and except as otherwise provided by this Section, persons other than residents who derive business 23 income from this State and one or more other states shall compute their apportionment factor by weighting their property, payroll, and sales factors as provided in subsection (h) of this Section.